rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 8/24/2025 - Back in University so progress will be slowed; Timing tab + Accuracy * Streaks tab are both online!

+8/31/2025 - Allows for editing of database city names through history table & double clicking on an entry in the history table!
+Note that it will only allow for changing both guessed and target cities if the round was incorrect.

 ## Special Thanks

 To James for convincing to contact Edutastic and asking about getting a better way to input data, only for him to go and add a feature specifically for me (and also "for own leisure"); holy cow I did NOT expect that.